bitnami-labs/sealed-secrets/README.md

 ### Can I bring my own (pre-generated) certificates?

-Yes, you can provide the controller with your own certificates so it will consume them.
+Yes, you can provide the controller with your own certificates, and it will consume them.
 Please check [here](docs/bring-your-own-certificates.md) for a workaround.

 ### How to use kubeseal if the controller is not running within the `kube-system` namespace?